-We maximize and simulate the posterior distributions with a Metropolis-within-Gibbs algorithm that is structured in two blocks.
-In the first block, we estimate the state-space parameters by the Metropolis algorithm, and in the second block, we use the Gibbs algorithm to draw unobserved states conditional on model parameters.
-Relevant details and references are in the text and appendix A.14
+We maximise and simulate the posterior distributions with a Metropolis-Within-Gibbs algorithm that is structured in two blocks.
+In the first block, we estimate the state space parameters by the Metropolis algorithm and, in the second block, we use the Gibbs algorithm to draw unobserved states conditional on model parameters.
+Relevant details and references are in the text and Appendix Appendix A.14

 An important question concerns the role of the priors in identifying the model.
-Figure 1 illustrates prior and posterior distributions for the variance of the error terms of the unobserved components, the frequency and persistence of the two common cycles, and the coefficients for the common cycles.15 The charts provide a good indication on whether data provide enough information to identify the model parameters.
-Indeed, the posterior distributions are well peaked and not shaped by the priors, and they show that the data are very informative in estimating the many parameters of the model-in particular, the variance of the shocks of the common components and the frequencies of the cycles.
-Importantly, the posterior distributions of the coefficients for the common cycles indicate that coefficients equal to 0 have negligible probability to be drawn in both cases.
+Figure 1 and Figure 2 illustrate prior and posterior distributions for the variance of the error terms of the unobserved components, the frequency and persistence of the two common cycles, and the coefficients for the common cycles.15 The charts provide a good indication on whether data provide enough information to identify the model parameters.
+Indeed, the posterior distributions are well peaked and not shaped by the priors, and show that the data is very informative in estimating the many parameters of the model - in particular the variance of the shocks of the common components and the frequencies of the cycles.
+Importantly, the posterior distributions of the coefficients for the common cycles (Figure 2) indicate that coefficients equal to zero have negligible probability to be drawn in both cases.
 Moreover, our results are robust to changes in the parameters of the distributions of the more informative priors.
-See appendix C.
+See Appendix Appendix C.